mryeminthu/Capstone-Project/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 [Myanmar Fight Team] <a name="about-project"></a>

-Our website is designed for individuals like you who are keen to take their Martial Arts expertise to new heights.
+This website is designed for individuals like you who are keen to take their Martial Arts expertise to new heights.
 So, whether you are a beginner or an experienced fighter, we have programs that cater to all levels of experience.
 Explore our website and see what we have to offer.

 ## 🛠 Built With <a name="built-with"></a>